15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/DesignMyRoom/comments/1hcxx7i/small_living_room_ideas/

-Not every small living room needs to play it safe with color and pattern.
-This space proves you can go bold if you balance it right.
+Not every small living room needs to whisper politely in beige and white.
+This space proves you can go bold if you balance it right, and honestly, it’s refreshing.

 Teal Accent Wall with Built-In Storage